tinymce/tinymce-docs/general-configuration-guide/advanced-install.md

 keywords: npm bower composer nuget
 ---

-There are multiple ways to instantiate TinyMCE.
-Accessing TinyMCE through {{site.cloudname}} may not be the best use case for different deployment scenarios.
+There are multiple ways to instantiate {{site.productname}}.
+Accessing {{site.productname}} through {{site.cloudname}} may not be the best use case for different deployment scenarios.
 This section explains additional installation options including package managers, SDK download, and other custom build options.

 * [{{site.cloudname}}](#cloudinstall)
 * [Package Managers](#packagemanagerinstalloptions)